 Ida Applebroog

-Ida Applebroog was born in the Bronx, New York, in 1929, and lives and works in New York.
+Ida Applebroog was born in the Bronx, New York, in 1929.
 She attended the School of the Art Institute of Chicago and received an honorary doctorate from New School University/Parsons School of Design.
 Applebroog has been making pointed social commentary in the form of beguiling comic-like images for nearly half a century.
 She has developed an instantly recognizable style of simplified human forms with bold outlines.
 Anonymous “everyman” figures, anthropomorphized animals, and half-human/half-creature characters are featured players in the uncanny theater of her work.

 Applebroog propels her paintings and drawings into the realm of installation by arranging and stacking canvases in space, exploding the frame-by-frame logic of comic book and film narrative into three-dimensional environments.
 In her most characteristic work, she combines popular imagery from everyday urban and domestic scenes, sometimes paired with curt texts, to skew otherwise banal images into anxious scenarios infused with a sense of irony and black humor.
 Strong themes in her work include gender and sexual identity, power struggles both political and personal, and the pernicious role of mass media in desensitizing the public to violence.